 Gabriel Chaile works between the fields of anthropology, religion and art.
 His work is rooted in the indigenous cultures of Northeast Argentina, aiming to reconstruct and continue the lineage of his culture developing upon a theory that Chaile calls “the genealogy of form”.
 He refers to himself as a “communicator of images”, which he finds through contextual observations, acting as a visual anthropologist in the way indigenous forms and materials have survived time and denote resistance, such as the clay oven or the common pot.
 Working frequently with natural elements such as adobe, mud and metal, Chaile weaves stories that readdress and revitalize the tales of his ancestors and his community, integrating the ritualistic and communal significance of food and public spaces into his practice.

-His work was exhibited at Museum of Modern Art of Buenos Aires (MAMBA); Art Basel Cities: Buenos Aires; Buenos Aires Centro Cultural San Pablo T, Tucumán; Centro Cultural Recoleta, Buenos Aires; National Fund of Arts, Buenos Aires; Espacio Tucumán, Buenos Aires; Centro Cultural Borges, Buenos Aires; New Energy Museum of Contemporary Art (the Ene), Buenos Aires; New Museum Triennal, New York and at Foundation Thalie, Brussels.
+His work was exhibited at 5th New Museum Triennial, New York; Museum of Modern Art of Buenos Aires (MAMBA); Art Basel Cities: Buenos Aires; Centro Cultural San Pablo T, Tucumán; Centro Cultural Recoleta, Buenos Aires; National Fund of Arts, Buenos Aires; Espacio Tucumán, Buenos Aires; Centro Cultural Borges, Buenos Aires; New Energy Museum of Contemporary Art (the Ene), Buenos Aires; New Museum Triennal, New York and at Foundation Thalie, Brussels.
 In 2019, ChertLüdde presented the first solo exhibition of Gabriel Chaile in Europe, titled Esta canción ya tuvo aplausos.

 In 2020, the Museum of Modern Art of Buenos Aires (MAMBA) published the first catalogue of Gabriel Chaile, featuring the exhibition Patricia, along with other major projects produced by the artist in the last years.